vivek21503/Dialogue-Summarizer/README.md

 Alice: Thanks, Bob.
 I think I'll go ahead and purchase it.
 """

-'summary_text':
+# 'summary_text':
-"Alice is interested in the new smartphone Bob has on sale.
+"""Alice is interested in the new smartphone Bob has on sale.
 The new smartphone has a 6.7-inch display, 128GB storage, and a 48MP camera.
 It also supports 5G and comes with a long-lasting battery.
-It has a one-year manufacturer's warranty and a 30-day return policy."
+It has a one-year manufacturer's warranty and a 30-day return policy."""